 It’s not all about being able to beat the algorithm, it is about finding out what works for your account and it is good to see very talented people get rewarded for their content.

 I hear so many people talking about how their content never gets shown and their engagement is shocking.
 It’s not you (well, it might be…), it’s the other 1.2 billion Instagram accounts out there.

 The social media world has become hugely over-saturated, so if we want to grow followers on Instagram and be seen, we all have to try a little bit harder.

 There have been so many accounts that I loved that have disappeared throughout 2022.

-I know creating Reels was a big turn-off for a lot of people and what was really a hobby; posting still images of their home a few times a week, suddenly became a full-time job with users becoming a stylist, videographers, film directors and editors all at once.
+I know creating Reels was a big turn-off for a lot of people and what was really a hobby; posting still images of their home a few times a week, suddenly became a full-time job with users becoming stylists, creating voiceovers, videographers, film directors, and editors all at once.

 It’s full of influencers and content creators patting each other on the back for yet another lovely Reel of their kitchen/holiday/OOTD and saying the same old thing in comments.